Written by Nicole Lundrigan

 As the small community slowly turns against him, an anonymous narrator, a person of extreme intelligence and emotional detachment, offers insight into events past and present.
 As the tension builds, we gain an intimate understanding of the power of secrets, illusions, and memories.

 Nicole Lundrigan uses her prodigious talent to deliciously creepy effect, producing a finely crafted page-turner and a chilling look into the mind of a psychopath.

-NICOLE LUNDRIGAN is the author of five critically acclaimed novels, including Glass Boys and The Widow Tree.
+Nicole Lundrigan is the author of six critically acclaimed novels, including Glass Boys and The Widow Tree.
+Her most recent novel, The Substitute, was published in 2017.
 Her work has appeared on best of the year selections of the Globe and Mail and NOW Magazine and she has been longlisted for the ReLit Award.
 Born in Ottawa and raised in Newfoundland, she now lives in Toronto.